 Your cap may be higher if your total super balance is below $500,000 on 30 June and the contributions made to your account are below the cap in previous financial years.
 This is known as the carry forward of unused concessional contributions cap.
 You can check if you have available cap capacity using the ATO services via your myGov account.

 Things to consider:

-If your income and concessional (before-tax) contributions during the financial year total more than $250,000 (this is the threshold for 2022/23 financial year) you could pay an additional 15% tax (30% in total) on some or all the contributions made to your super in the financial year.
+If your income and concessional (before-tax) contributions during the financial year total more than $250,000 (this is the threshold for 2022/23 financial year) you could pay an additional 15% tax (up to 30% in total) on some or all the contributions made to your super in the financial year.
 If you have to pay the extra tax, you’ll receive a notice of assessment from the ATO.
 You can pay the extra tax directly or allow the ATO to release it from your super fund.

 For more information on ways you can add to super, contribution caps and much more, read How super works (pdf).